japajoe/gowtu/README.md

         private void Start()
         {
-            var camera = new GameObject();
+            //At least one camera should exist in order to render objects var camera = new GameObject();
+            camera.AddComponent<Camera>();
             camera.transform.position = new Vector3(0, 1, 4);

-            //Main camera must be assigned in order to render objects Camera.mainCamera = camera.AddComponent<Camera>();

             //To control camera use WASD (R to go up, F to go down)
             //Hold right mouse button to rotate